 CCS is a branch of the Office of the Dean of Students within the University of Alberta.
-CCS is a multidisciplinary professional agency staffed by 11, 1.0 FTE Registered Psychologists, approximately three to six psychologists-in-training who are supervised by senior staff, eight part-time psychiatrists, three, 1.0 FTE Mental Health Consultants (MHCs), and 3.0 FTE administrative support staff.
+CCS is a multidisciplinary professional agency staffed by 15 registered psychologists, three social workers, three to six psychologists-in-training who are supervised by senior staff, eight part-time psychiatrists, two mental health consultants (MHCs), and four administrative support staff.
 Our services are available to all students who pay student services fees, and individual counselling sessions are available at no additional cost to the student.
 Students are seen primarily for individual and group counselling; we also provide couples counseling, workshops for students or staff, consultation and, less frequently, vocational testing.
 Presently CCS serves a student body of approximately 40,100 students from 156 countries.